 The house is simply capacious but also efficiently architecturally designed.
 Built up against a limestone outcrop, it combines two medieval cottages into a three level structure.
 The basement level furnishes three dry store rooms, one of which acts as a utility room, another is a potential garage, and the third is the house's fifth Wc.
 The ground floor includes both a large kitchen, an expansive dining room, and the major lounge with its open fire and timber-beamed ceiling.
 Attached to the latter is a self-contained annexe including a small kitchen, living room, bedroom, and shower room with Wc.
 There is a dramatic window (shrouded by ivy including chaffinches) on the half-landing of the open-plan staircase.
 On the first floor, three large pine-floored en suite bedrooms enjoy, panoramic views of the extensive gardens, mature trees, shrubbery, and fruit bushes, and of course, the River Cadnant.
-The house is insulated to modern standards.
 Most of the house is PVC double glazed and is also served by an LPG central heating system, supplemend in the lounge by an open log fire.

-Mein Cadnant enjoys a 150 meter private deciduous driveway.
+Mein Cadnant enjoys a private deciduous driveway.
 Beside the drive lies the former Mill Pond, with its oaks and coniferous trees.
 It is now a major habitat for birds from buzzards and herons to abundant smaller species (and escapee pheasants, (and fallen timber for the lounge fire).
 Behind the house is a natural river swimming pool, in the river gorge, To the right of the house, the dramatic fifteen meter waterfall speaks for itself.
 In front of the house, various non-native species have been cultivated from earlier years.
 A bank of fruit bushes descends to the level of the cornmill basement (the latter enjoying a curious pattern cobbled floor).
 To the right, a former fishpond, two stretches of lawn, off-set by mixed mature trees (and a small orchard) and an abundance of hibiscus and rhododendrons (Welsh garlic is but one of the April growth).
 The river separates the house lawns, and landscaped trees from, on the right hand side, an acre or so of ancient forest and pasture, accessed by the historical Clapper Bridge (see Wikipedia).
 Damson and a several walnut trees line the perimeter of the views over Snowdonia..
 Returning to the Clapper Bridge, Cadnant Dingle is the name of the picturesque bluebell (April, of course) woodland, overgrown cherry trees and ancient orchard central to this exquisite corner is the ancient Pandy (fulling) Mill (with development potential subject to the relevant planning cpnsents) which had sent wool to Liverpool in the early 1700s and a further (serpentine) waterfall.
 This fairy-tale spot is on the boundary with the major neighbouring forest and the famous Victorian Gardens of Plas Cadnant.

 LOCATION The property is situated on the edge of the sought-after commuter village of Llandegfan, and its noted school, close to the historic and picturesque Menai Bridge, linking Cwm Cadnant with the via the dramatic Telford bridge to the mainland.
 All of this wider panorama is designated as an Area of Outstanding Natural Beauty.
 Anglesey is of course accessed by the major A55 European route to Ireland, a mile or so from Melin Cadnant.
 The island will shortly be the district of Britain with the nearest access to a European Union capital city.